-PeopleReady Skilled Trades has an Injury and Illness Prevention Program that outlines the following information and is available upon request.
+PeopleReady and PeopleReady Skilled Trades have an Injury and Illness Prevention Program that outlines the following information and is available upon request.

-- Introduction and Scope: General summary of PeopleReady Skilled Trades Safety Program and objectives. - · Responsibility: Roles and accountabilities of branch staff, craftspersons, and customers with regard to the IIPP. - Compliance: Disciplinary actions to be taken in response to non-adherence to the safety program policies and procedures. - Communication: Methods of communication, such as this manual, dispatch, payout and job site training. - Hazard Assessment: Includes hazard recognition/reporting and job site evaluation procedures. - Injury/Exposure Investigation: Protocol for reporting and investigating all incidents or injuries, near misses and serious injuries. - Hazard Correction: Procedures for working with the customer to develop corrective actions/items/plans and responsibilities of the branch for completion of action items. - Training and Instruction: Conducting and documenting safety training. - Record Keeping: Outlines which records are retained and the length of time they are kept.
+- Introduction and Scope: General summary of PeopleReady Safety Program and objectives. - Responsibility: Roles and accountabilities of branch staff, associates and tradespersons, and customers with regard to the IIPP. - Compliance: Disciplinary actions to be taken in response to nonadherence to the safety program policies and procedures. - Communication: Methods of communication, such as this manual, dispatch, payout and jobsite training. - Hazard Assessment: Includes hazard recognition/reporting and jobsite evaluation procedures. - Injury/Exposure Investigation: Protocol for reporting and investigating all incidents or injuries, near misses and serious injuries. - Hazard Correction: Procedures for working with the customer to develop corrective actions/ items/plans and responsibilities of the branch for completion of action items. - Training and Instruction: Conducting and documenting safety training. - Record Keeping: Outlines which records are retained and the length of time they are kept.